- Policy Statement

 7.2.5 undertake all private outside work contractual and financial arrangements, including invoicing, without the assistance or involvement of the University; and

-7.2.6 undertake all of the work in their own time.
+7.2.6 undertake all work in their own time.

 7.3 A staff member who undertakes private paid outside work must not:

-7.3.1 represent themself as a staff member of the University;
+7.3.1 represent themselves as a staff member of the University;

 7.3.2 use a University academic title in undertaking that work;

 7.3.3 use any University business card, stationery or symbols;

 7.3.4 provide to potential clients, or otherwise make use of, University telephone or fax numbers or postal or email or web addresses to facilitate that work;